-4.8.1 Defining the Administration Server Address
+Defining the Administration Server Address

-Make sure that a listen address is defined for each Administration Server that will connect to a Node Manager process.
+Ensure that a listen address is defined for each Administration Server that will connect to a Node Manager process.
 If the listen address for an Administration Server is not defined, when Node Manager starts a Managed Server it will direct the Managed Server to contact localhost for its configuration information.

-Set the Listen Address using the Servers > Configuration > General page in the WebLogic Server Administration Console.
+Set the Listen Address using the General page.
+To access this page, click Servers, select Configuration, and then click General in the WebLogic Server Administration Console.

-4.8.2 Configuring Node Manager to Use Start and Stop Scripts
+Configuring Node Manager to Use Start and Stop Scripts